 - User ID is a quick search entry field.
-By entering part of the user id, a pick-list of matching users is displayed below.
-The list is refreshed real-time as characters are entered (or deleted). - By selecting the user from the list the entry field is replaced by the selection.
-Also, the current account balance and email of the user is shown.
+By entering part of the user id or name, a pick-list of matching users is displayed below.
+The list is refreshed real-time as characters are entered (or deleted). - By selecting the user from the list the entry field is replaced by the selected user id.
+Also, the current account balance, the name and email of the user is shown.